 Cabins can tend toward being a bit dark, and adding in strategically placed pops of color can make a huge difference in freshening up the space.
 When working with a lot of natural materials – like wood, metal, or stone – it’s best to pick one main accent color or color family to work with.
 Pantone’s color of the year list is a great place to get inspiration.

-Bring your pops of color in impactful but easy-to-change areas in case you want to mix up your accent shades down the line.
+Bring your choices of paint color into impactful but easy-to-change areas in case you want to mix up your accent shades down the line.
 Linens and bedding, pillows, lamps and rugs are all great places to bring in color and texture alongside your more permanent fixtures.

 The Bottom Line

 Whether you own a cabin or just want your home to feel like a vacation destination, cabin-style decor is a great option for those who love a cozy, rustic atmosphere.
 If this guide has inspired you to channel your inner designer for another space, check out some more interior design trends and styles for your next expertly decorated sanctuary.